jcdsr/norther_ireland_flag_svg/README.md

 ```
 gb-nir-1x1.svg

-Save the file onflags/1x1
+Save the file on flags/1x1

 gb-nir-4x3.svg

-Save the file onflags/4x3
+Save the file on flags/4x3

 ```
 Then copy those files into the the flag folder and add these lines to the flag.css